anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Depending on the capability of the pledge, it constructs the enrollment request (PER) as plain PKCS#10.
 Note, the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols in the infrastructure like EST, CMP, CMS, and SCEP.
 If the pledge has already implemented an enrollment protocol, it may leverage that functionality for the creation of the CSR.
-Note, {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification requests in different formats such as CMP or CMC.
+Note, {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification requests in different formats used by CMP or CMC.

 The pledge SHOULD construct the PER as PKCS#10.
 In BRSKI-PRM it MUST sign it additionally with its IDevID credentials to provide proof-of-identity bound to the PKCS#10 as described below.